 A place of sanctuary and community, rebellion and repentance – discover our liveliest streets and oldest monuments.

-Tombland may have an ominous-sounding name, but it actually comes from an old scandinavian word for ‘empty space’.
-From the late Saxon period, this was the site of the city’s marketplace, until it was moved to its current home after the Norman Conquest.
-In Tombland Alley, see 16th Augustine Steward House, at one time headquarters for the suppression of Kett’s rebellion in 1549.
+Tombland may have an ominous-sounding name, but it actually comes from an old Scandinavian word for ‘empty space’.
+After all, Tombland was the city’s marketplace during the late Saxon period (and before it was moved after the Norman Conquest)- today it’s a hub for nightlife.
+In Tombland Alley, see 16th century Augustine Steward’s House, at one time headquarters for the suppression of Kett’s rebellion in 1549.